andykeefe/andykeefe/CryptoPals/set1/README.md

 Building a Catafalque, Tomb of Ipuy, 1279 BCE-1213 BCE

-# Basics and symmetric cryptography
+# Basics, XOR operations, and symmetric cryptography

 The authors call this a qualifying set.
 It gets you ready to write and think like a cryptographer.
 It requires a level of knowledge beyond just introductory coding, and it's definitely necessary to have open documentation for Python while doing it.